nsdBRoficial/nsdBRoficial/README.md

 - 🔭 Atualmente focado em projetos de **Tokenização de Ativos do Mundo Real (RWA)** e **Finanças Descentralizadas (DeFi)**.
 - 🌱 Meu objetivo é ajudar empresas a navegar pela complexidade da Web3, desde a concepção do modelo de negócio e 'tokenomics' até a gestão do desenvolvimento e lançamento.
 - 💬 Pergunte-me sobre: Gestão de Projetos Web3, Estratégia de Negócios para Tokenização e Governança de TI.

 ---

-### 🇬🇧 About Me
-I am a **Strategic Consultant and Project Manager** fully focused on the **Web3** ecosystem.
-My journey began with a solid foundation in Systems Analysis, but it was a deep dive into Blockchain and IT Governance that defined my career.
-Today, my specialty is acting as a bridge between the business vision and technical execution, transforming innovative ideas into functional, secure, and profitable blockchain solutions.

-- 🔭 Currently focused on projects involving **Real World Asset (RWA) Tokenization** and **Decentralized Finance (DeFi)**.
-- 🌱 My goal is to help companies navigate the complexity of Web3, from business model and tokenomics conception to development management and launch.
-- 💬 Ask me about: Web3 Project Management, Business Strategy for Tokenization, and IT Governance.

----

----